 God, who examines the very thoughts and motives of the heart, will judge unrighteous anger.
 Therefore, Jesus warned against using the word “raca,” or an insult, and issued another warning against those who call someone a “fool.”
-If Christ Himself refused to bring a “railing accusation” against Moses who had sinned (Jude 9), we should refrain from doing so in regard to our fellow men.
+If Christ Himself refused to bring a “railing accusation” against Satan (Jude 9), we should refrain from doing so in regard to our fellow men.
 So often we become angry with others and speak insults when we ourselves are guilty of the same sins.
 (Romans 2:1).

 Even the ancient Jews had strict rules against disrespecting others.
 According to the Talmud (Ḳiddushin 28a, Soncino ed., p.
 133) a man who was guilty of slandering another by using the epithet “slave” was to be excommunicated from the synagogue for 30 days.
 Also, a man who called another “bastard” was to receive 40 lashes.
 In the case of a man who called another “wicked,” the one offended could “strive against,” or “touch” his life (by depriving him of subsistence, etc.).
 So, if the ancient Jews had such strict rules in regard to communication, how much more should the Christian use loving words after the revelation of God’s love on the cross.

 As we look to our future home in heaven, we know that our language there will only be loving.
-Never will be heard an insulting or demeaning word.
-Thus, hurtful words would no longer make it heaven.
+Never will be heard an insulting or demeaning word such as raca.
+Thus, hurtful words would no longer make it to heaven.
 Those who claim heaven as their future home should live with heaven in their hearts in the here and now (Luke 17: 20).

 Solution to Anger